 - 5. A copy of any special order issued by the department shall be posted in a prominent place at each public entrance of the licensed premises to advise consumers of serious or persistent violations; - 6.
-Any other documents required by the superintendent; - G. Failure to correct any area of noncompliance found during any inspection; - H. Permitting, aiding, or abetting the commission of any illegal act in the licensed facility or agency; - I. Hiring for compensated employment, continuing, to employ, or permitting to serve as a volunteer who will be alone with, in control of, or supervising children any person who (i) has been convicted of any barrier crime as defined in § 19.2-392.02 of the Code of Virginia or (ii) is the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; - J. Failure to notify the superintendent that the licensee has been convicted of a barrier crime as defined in § 19.2-392.02 of the Code of Virginia or is the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; - K. Engaging in conduct or practices that are in violation of laws or regulations relating to abuse, neglect, or exploitation of children; - L. Interfering with the superintendent in the discharge of the superintendent's licensing duties, which includes forbidding the superintendent access to a location when at least one child is in care; and - M. Failure to comply with the terms of an order issued by the Superintendent.
+Any other documents required by the superintendent; - G. Failure to correct any area of noncompliance found during any inspection; - H. Permitting, aiding, or abetting the commission of any illegal act in the licensed facility or agency; - I. A licensee being convicted of any barrier crime as defined in § 19.2-392.02 of the Code of Virginia or being the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; - J. Hiring for compensated employment, continuing, to employ, or permitting to serve as a volunteer who will be alone with, in control of, or supervising children any person who (i) has been convicted of any barrier crime as defined in § 19.2-392.02 of the Code of Virginia or (ii) is the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; - K. Failure to notify the superintendent that the licensee has been convicted of a barrier crime as defined in § 19.2-392.02 of the Code of Virginia or is the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; - L. Engaging in conduct or practices that are in violation of laws or regulations relating to abuse, neglect, or exploitation of children; - M. Interfering with the superintendent in the discharge of the superintendent's licensing duties, which includes forbidding the superintendent access to a location when at least one child is in care; and - N. Failure to comply with the terms of an order issued by the superintendent.